 Don’t just announce your sale the day of or even the day before.
 People often go in knowing where they want to shop and what they want to buy.
 Announce the sale of each at least a week or more in advance.
 Tell your audience multiple times, and on as many platforms as possible – on your website, social media, and email.

 Of course, if I’m going to tell you about this holiday marketing campaigns, I should be doing them myself.
-So if your an individual freelancer, small business, or nonprofit, I’ve got some incredible deals for you.
+These are the deals I ran last year:

 On Black Friday, you can get 40% off any of my services.

 On Small Business Saturday, you can get 50% off any of my services if you are a small business of 50 employees or less.